zaferkucuk/Oover/PROJECT_STATUS.md

 │  │  ⏸️ Countries - ready to populate│  │
 │  │  ⏸️ Leagues - ready to populate  │  │
 │  │  ⏸️ Matches - ready to populate  │  │
-│  │  ⏭️ Standings - ready for Phase 4│  │
+│  │  ⏸️ Standings - ready to populate│  │
 │  └──────────────────────────────────┘  │
 └─────────────────────────────────────────┘
 ```